Skip to main content

 What you can do

-• Search your blog articles using natural language queries.
+• Search your blog articles and Shopify pages using natural language queries.

 • Adjust ranking weight sliders to control how much semantic similarity and freshness influence results.

-• View per-article score breakdowns showing how each signal contributed to the ranking.
+• View per-result score breakdowns showing how each signal contributed to the ranking.

 1. Go to EvaluateContent Search.